obervinov/_templates/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to help us improve
-title: ''
+title: 'Workflow <name>: <description> is not working as expected'
-labels: ''
+labels: 'bug'
-assignees: ''
+assignees: 'obervinov'

 ---
 **Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+Not working <describe> in workflow <name>
+Error message: <error message>

+**Additional context**
+Information about where the bug is happening:
+1. Repository: <repository>
+2. Link to job run: <link>
+3. Template version: <version>

+**Possible correction**
+If you have a possible solution to the bug, please describe it.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+**Check list after fixing the bug**
+- [ ] Fix 1 in workflow 1 tested and working